 - Notre Dame football

 Similarly, Paramount+ doesn’t disappoint when it comes to sporting events.
 Sports you can watch include:

 - Locally available NFL games

 Both platforms allow you to watch NFL games without cable at an affordable rate.
 If you don’t need ESPN, you can even avoid live TV streaming services and catch the action on Sundays, not to mention the other sports.

 For many streaming platforms, a good user experience is key to keeping subscribers.
 Peacock TV and Paramount+ both have a smooth look and feel.

 Peacock has a simple-to-use interface.
 It is easy to watch on a TV, laptop, tablet, or smartphone.

-You don’t need a credit card to create a free account, just an email address.
+You just need a credit card an email address to start a subscription.
 When you sign in using a computer or device, you’ll see several featured shows near the top of the screen and a row of options at the very top.

 Channels, Browse, and Featured options are the three main ways the platform organizes its shows and movies.